erdemcemozer/getir-nodejs-grad-project/README.md

 npm test
 ```

-## What did i used as frameworks and libraries ?
+## What i used as frameworks and libraries ?

 - express
 - mongoose